-Lately people have come into my awareness who fear public speaking.
-I can remember back when I had that same fear but was cured of it when the “meeting binder” was literally tossed into the group by my trainer.
+At one point a few years ago, people who fear public speaking were coming into my awareness.
+I can remember back when I had that same fear but was cured of it when the meeting-script binder was grabbed from my hands and literally tossed into the group by my trainer.
+The group loved it and clapped!
 He said: “Just talk, you know what you’re doing!”
+So, I did.

 - It prevented me from being totally focused on the messages I needed to get across.